-Analytical Drawing Systems
+ILLU235 Analytical Drawing Systems (3 credit hours)

 Students will explore various drawing systems that together will help establish their understanding of the basics of defining a visual result.
 Content will include 1-2-3 point perspective, plan drawing, top-front-side view drawing, isometric and other systems.